Variational Analysis in the Wasserstein Space: Optimality conditions

 We now show that necessary conditions for optimality can be used to produce certificates that an optimal solution does not exist:

-\begin{example}[A certificate of unfeasibility] Consider the problem of finding the worst-case mean-variance risk over the full probability space.
-In this case, we seek for the minimum of the functional
+\begin{example}[A certificate of nonexistence of a minimizer] Consider the problem of finding the worst-case mean-variance risk over the full Wasserstein space.
+In this case, for $\rho > 0$ and $0\neq \theta\in\reals^d$, we seek the minimum of the functional